waggle-sensor/honeycomb/README.md

 -------
 ## Quickstart

-If you don't want to read a bunch of docs, you can follow this quickstart guide that uses an example upgrade provided.
+If you don't want to read a bunch of docs, you can follow [this quickstart guide](QUICKSTART.md) that uses an example upgrade provided.

-[insert quickstart here]

 -------
 ## Getting Started